Blog

 Go to catdoes.com/lovable and enter the URL of your deployed Lovable site.
 This can be your lovable.app subdomain or a custom domain.
 CatDoes works with any publicly accessible web app, whether built with Lovable, Bolt.new, v0, or any other tool.

-Preview the app on your phone using Expo Go.
+Preview the app on your phone using Expo Go or directly in the browser.
 Make adjustments using CatDoes AI chat by describing changes in plain language.
 When you are ready, publish to the App Store, Google Play, or both.
 The whole process typically takes less than a day for a standard Lovable site.

 Sharing Your Supabase Backend